microbiomedata/NMDC_documentation/decisions/0009-schema-refactor.md

 ### Class `PlannedProcess`
 * The [PlannedProcess](https://microbiomedata.github.io/nmdc-schema/PlannedProcess/) class will [remain a subclass of the root class NamedThing](https://microbiomedata.github.io/nmdc-schema/NamedThing/).
-* The [WorkflowExecutionActivity](https://microbiomedata.github.io/nmdc-schema/WorkflowExecutionActivity/) class will be placed as a direct subclass of [PlannedProcess](https://microbiomedata.github.io/nmdc-schema/PlannedProcess/).
+* A [WorkflowExecution](https://microbiomedata.github.io/berkeley-schema-fy24/WorkflowExecution/) <a name="workflow_modelling_changes">class will replace the legacy</a> [WorkflowExecutionActivity](https://microbiomedata.github.io/nmdc-schema/WorkflowExecutionActivity/) class and will be placed as a direct subclass of [PlannedProcess](https://microbiomedata.github.io/nmdc-schema/PlannedProcess/).
 The legacy [Activity](https://microbiomedata.github.io/nmdc-schema/Activity/) class will be removed from the schema.
 The "Activity" suffix that appeared in the names of some `WorkflowExecutionActivity` subclasses will be removed.

 ### Class `MaterialProcessing`
 * [MaterialProcessing](https://microbiomedata.github.io/berkeley-schema-fy24/MaterialProcessing/) will be created as a subclass of [PlannedProcess](https://microbiomedata.github.io/nmdc-schema/PlannedProcess/).